Key Takeaways

 What are convertible securities?

-A convertible security is a traditional bond that can be converted or exchanged into a specific number of shares of the issuer’s common stock.
+A convertible security is a bond that can be converted or exchanged into a specific number of shares of the issuer’s common stock.
 Convertibles have characteristics of both bonds and stocks (Exhibit 1), which can help improve a portfolio’s overall risk-adjusted returns.

 - The bond component provides income potential and reduced volatility, derived from the stated coupon and maturity and the claim to principal.
 Like other bonds, a convertible’s value can fluctuate with changes in interest rates and the credit quality of the issuing company.
 It should be noted that convertible securities generally have a lower coupon than corporate bonds, but they usually offer a yield advantage over the common stock dividend.